 According to The Literature Network, The Island of Doctor Moreau (1896) by H.G.
 Wells, deals with themes of eugenics, the ethics of scientific experimentation, Darwin’s theories and religion.
 But it’s summer and who cares about vivisecting literature?
 We care about enjoying a good book, so we’re providing our own guide to The Island of Doctor Moreau.

-* with input from ParrishB, 6th grade, Mansfeld Middle School, Tucson
+* I need to order misoprostol without presciption and order it COD with input from ParrishB, 6th grade, Mansfeld Middle School, Tucson

 When I first mentioned Legend by Marie Lu in my personal and work social media feeds, I had to represent its dystopian goodness succinctly.
 I posted, “If Katniss and Gale were Romeo and Juliet: Legend by Lu.”
 I got that slightly wrong.
 Lu does love the Hunger Games so the feel fits, but it’s Les Miserables not Romeo and Juliet that inspired the relationship between Legend’s power couple.
 Whatever the case, I recommend buying your teen, your library, yourself this first book of a trilogy.